cap-js/docs/java/cds-data.md

 The methods `added()` and `removed()` have the following arguments:

 - `newPath` and the `oldPath` as an instances of [`Path`](https://www.javadoc.io/doc/com.sap.cds/cds4j-api/latest/com/sap/cds/ql/cqn/Path.html) reflecting the new and old state of the entity.
-- `association` as an instance of [`CdsElement`](https://www.javadoc.io/doc/com.sap.cds/cds4j-api/latest/com/sap/cds/reflect/CdsElement.html) or null value, if the entity is added from the root.
+- `association` as an instance of [`CdsElement`](https://www.javadoc.io/doc/com.sap.cds/cds4j-api/latest/com/sap/cds/reflect/CdsElement.html) given that the association is present.
 - state of the changed data as a `Map` as the `newValue` or `oldValue`.

-The instances of the `Path` represent the placement of the changed item within the whole entity.
-While these paths are always have the same structure, `oldPath` or `newPath` respectively has an empty value to represent absence of the entity state.
+The instances of the `Path` represent the placement of the changed item within the whole entity as a prefix to the state that is either added or removed.
+While these paths are always have the same structure, `oldPath` or `newPath` respectively, could have empty values that represent the absence of the data.

+When the entity is inserted in a collection, first calls to `added()` or `removed()` will have null value for the `association` argument.
+It represents the fact that the complete new entity is added to the collection.
+If the entity state is changed deeper inside its structure, the `association` is set to the association where the change occurs.

 Let's break it down with the examples: